National Park Service: History

+Artist George Catlin, during an 1832 trip to the Dakotas, was perhaps the first to suggest the concept of a national park.
+Indian civilization, wildlife, and wilderness were all in danger, wrote Catlin, unless they could be preserved "by some great protecting policy of government ... in a magnificent park ...
+A nation's Park, containing man and beast, in all the wild[ness] and freshness of their nature's beauty!"
 Yellowstone National Park was created as the first national park in the United States.
-In 1872, there was no state government to manage it, so the federal government assumed direct control.
-National parks and national monuments in the United States were originally individually managed under the auspices of the Department of the Interior.
-Artist George Catlin, during an 1832 trip to the Dakotas, was perhaps the first to suggest a novel solution to this fast-approaching reality.
-Indian civilization, wildlife, and wilderness were all in danger, wrote Catlin, unless they could be preserved "by some great protecting policy of government ...in a magnificent park ....
-A nation's Park, containing man and beast, in all the wild[ness] and freshness of their nature's beauty!"
+In 1872, there was no state government to manage it (Wyoming was a U.S. territory at that time), so the federal government managed it directly through the army, including the famed African American Buffalo Soldier units.

 The movement for an independent agency to oversee these federal lands was spearheaded by business magnate and conservationist Stephen Mather.
 With the help of journalist Robert Sterling Yard, Mather ran a publicity campaign for the Department of the Interior.
 They wrote numerous articles that praised the scenic and historic qualities of the parks and their possibilities for educational, inspirational, and recreational benefits.

 This campaign resulted in the creation of the NPS.
 On August 25, 1916, President Woodrow Wilson signed the National Park Service Organic Act that mandated the agency "to conserve the scenery and the natural and historic objects and wildlife therein, and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations".
 Mather became the first director of the newly formed NPS.